paniash/dwm/README.md

 ### Note
-dwm doesn't have a restart option by default so after compiling the build files, you'll have to log out and log back in which is tbh a pita.
-There are 2 patches on the website but I'd suggest to add the following line (mentioned on the suckless website) in your `.xinitrc` which is essentially a while loop:
+dwm doesn't have a restart option by default so after compiling the build files, you'll have to log out and log back in which is a PITA.
+There are 2 patches on the website but I'd suggest to add the following line (mentioned on the suckless website) in your `.xinitrc` which is essentially, a while loop:
 ```shell
 #!/bin/sh